Pregnancy - health risks

 If you have any chronic medical problems (such as

-, kidney problems, or ), talk to your doctor before trying to get pregnant.
+, kidney problems, or ), talk to your provider before trying to get pregnant.

 Men need to be careful, too.
 Smoking and alcohol may cause problems with the unborn baby.
 Smoking, alcohol, and marijuana use have also been shown to lower sperm counts.